wireless-broadband-alliance/wba-openroaming-portal/README.md

 `RADIUS_TRUSTED_ROOT_CA_SHA1_HASH`: The SHA1 hash of your RADIUS server's trusted root CA. The default value is set to the SHA1 hash of the LetsEncrypt CA.
+For that, you need to access the **Back Office Page**, and in the radius configuration section change the setting.
+Or just access the mysql container and update it there.

 This number is needed to validate the RADIUS server's certificate.
 If you use a different CA for your RADIUS server, you must replace this value with the SHA1 hash of your CA's root certificate. **Connections errors** can happen if the right